In just a few years, business intelligence (BI) has gone from a novel experiment to a normal way of life for the...

-That's because law enforcement in the city of 200,000 relies on a BI implementation that's been so effective that it recently won an award from Stamford, Conn.-based Gartner Inc. Over the last few years, the police force has extended its
+That's because law enforcement in the city of 200,000 relies on a BI implementation that's been so effective that it recently won an award from Stamford, Conn.-based Gartner Inc. Over the last few years, the police force has extended its analytics implementation into a near real-time BI system, according to Rodney Monroe, Richmond police chief.
+The department was one of three finalists selected to present its business intelligence case study to attendees at the recent Gartner BI Summit.
+Attendees voted for the presentation they thought made the best use of BI technology and awarded the Gartner BI Excellence Award to the Richmond police.

 The department has worked to develop a near real-time system and will soon have a four-hour data update cycle, Monroe said, enabling it to use the results of its analysis quickly to mitigate developing problems.
 The BI reports help the department identify crime patterns and deploy officers to potential hot spots.
 While it's using coporate technology, the BI ROI is measured in lives and safety, not dollars.